ErrorTzy/writings/notes/Peter_seminar_mind/TheProblemofPerception.md

 > Why do we think it is possible for us to hallucinate at all?
+It's not MISREPRESENTATION, it's NOT PRESENTATION: when we say we are